Save 10% off your cart with code SF10

 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-On the forefront of the bed-in-a-box trend, Casper Sleep was founded in 2014.
+On the forefront of the mattress in a box trend, Casper Sleep was founded in 2014.
 With an initial focus on mattresses, the company offers an extensive line of hybrid and all-foam mattress models.